ionos-cloud/terraform-provider-ionoscloud/docs/resources/k8s_node_pool.md

 ```

 This can be helpful when you want to import kubernetes node pools which you have already created manually or using other means, outside of terraform, towards the goal of managing them via Terraform

+⚠️ **_Warning: **During a maintenance window, k8s can update your `k8s_version` if the old one reaches end of life.
+This upgrade will not be shown in the plan, as we prevent
+terraform from doing a downgrade, as downgrading `k8s_version` is not supported._**

 ⚠️ **_Warning: **If you are upgrading from v5.x.x to v6.x.x**: You have to modify you plan for lans to match the new structure, by putting the ids from the old slice in lans.id fields.
 This is not backwards compatible._**